madtreat/csce452/README.md

 #   -d [delay]         - Add delay in [delay] seconds.
 #                        If -s or -c does not exist, run as standard with no connections.
 #                        NOTE: -s and -c can not be used at the same time.

-# to run the braitenberg vehicles executable
+# to run the braitenberg vehicles executable (project 4)
 $ ./vehicles/vehicles
 # Braitenberg Vehicle Arguments:
 #   -c [num-cars]      - (OPTIONAL) Randomly spawn num-cars vehicles
 #   -l [num-lights]    - (OPTIONAL) Randomly spawn num-lights light sources

+# to run Ceel Decomposition executable (project 5)
+$ ./decompose/decompose
+# there are no arguments for the Cell Decomposition project
 ```